calibreapp/react-live-chat-loader/README.md

 )
 ```

-You can customise the Drift Messenger by passing the following props to the
+You can customise the Drift placeholder by passing the following props to the
 `Drift` component:

-- `color`: The background color of the messenger
+- `color`: The background color of the placeholder
 - `icon`: Choose from `A`, `B`, `C`, `D`; you're presented with these preset icons when signing up for Drift, or in the "Drift Widget > Design > Widget icon" entry under the "App Settings" header on the Drift settings page.
+- `containerClass`: Class to be added to the placeholder element, defaults to `live-chat-loader-placeholder`

 </details>